Six years ago, the Iron Range Partnership for Sustainability launched our first Sustaining Partnership

 partnership, for the Range that we want, we thrive.
 That is what IRPS is about!

-We have ANOTHER $5000 challenge grant!
+We are now focused on 2026 and foward.
 To help us continue our mission in

 Now and in recent years, IRPS has partnered with the community to: